Head of Department: Mrs K Graham

 Key Stage 3

-Students study 2 hours of History per week in Year 7 and 1 hour per week in Year 8 and 9.
+Students study 3 hours of History per fortnight in Year 7 and Year 8.
 The KS3 history curriculum follows the National Curriculum guidelines and is delivered in Thematic Units.
-History homework is set for all students weekly in KS3 in the format of homework booklets.
+History homework is set for all students fortnightly in KS3 in the format of homework booklets.

 Students study the Norman Conquest followed by Life in Medieval Britain.
 In term 2 students research the peasant’s revolt and the rule of Richard the Third.
 In term 3 Year 7 embark upon the Tudor period and look at the consequences of the Reformation for the people of the 16th century and the legacy it has today.
 Year 7 complete their year with an investigation into the Stuart period with a focus on the English Civil War.